carch-org/docs/docs/getting-started/introduction.md

 <img src="https://img.icons8.com/?size=80&id=114423&format=png" width="50" />

 - **Carch Commands**
-  *A command-line interface is included for handling various tasks and operations with ease.*
+  *A command line interface is included for handling various tasks and operations with ease.*

 **With Carch, you can effortlessly manage basic setups and system configurations.
-Feedback is always welcome — we’d love to hear from you!**
+Feedback is always welcome we’d love to hear from you!**